interpretml/interpret/README.md

 # Introducing the Explainable Boosting Machine (EBM)

 EBM is an interpretable model developed at Microsoft Research<sup>[*](#citations)</sup>.
 It uses modern machine learning techniques like bagging, gradient boosting, and automatic interaction detection to breathe new life into traditional GAMs (Generalized Additive Models).
 This makes EBMs as accurate as state-of-the-art techniques like random forests and gradient boosted trees.
-However, unlike these blackbox models, EBMs produce lossless explanations and are editable by domain experts.
+However, unlike these blackbox models, EBMs produce exact explanations and are editable by domain experts.

 | Dataset/AUROC | Domain  | Logistic Regression | Random Forest | XGBoost         | Explainable Boosting Machine |
 |---------------|---------|:-------------------:|:-------------:|:---------------:|:----------------------------:|